Volume I

 Apple • 1983

 The Lisa cost $9,995 in 1983 — over $30,000 today.
-It was the first commercial personal computer with a true graphical interface.
+It was one of the first commercial personal computers with a GUI..
 Apple sold fewer than 10,000.
 This machine was dead when acquired in 2023; two years of work later, it runs perfectly.
 Recapped PSU and video board, restored keyboard, 32GB ESProfile emulator.

 View Record →